 necessary leadership for complex construction projects and subsequent

 Graduates of the program are prepared to engage in all

 responsibilities of construction engineers and construction managers, including building and site design,

 planning and leading construction schedules, construction quality assurance and

 The program is built around focused construction engineering and management courses to include construction engineering, project management, materials and methods, cost estimating, optimization, productivity, BIM, leadership, and ethics and safety.
 Advanced engineering courses are available in transportation, structures, soils, sustainability and more.
 Faculty in the Business School provide

 expertise in leadership, managing for sustainability, project management,

-Contact civil engineering department chair Kevin Rens, firstname.lastname@example.org or 303-556-2871 for more information.
+Contact civil engineering department chair and CEM program director Kevin Rens, firstname.lastname@example.org or 303-556-2871 for more information.